mxtommy/Kip/README.md

 5. Build the app locally using Angular-CLI: from that same project root folder, run `ng build`.
 CLI tool will read local Kip project configuration (see Tools - steps 4) and build everything.

 **Work**
-1. Fire up your local dev instance with CLI using `ng serve`.
+1. Fire up your local dev instance with CLI using `ng serve --configuration=dev`.
 2. Point your favorite browser to `http://localhost:4200/` and voila!

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*